rufer7/be.rufer.babybottlecalculator/README.md

 # be.rufer.babybottlecalculator
-Android app for calculating the quantity of breastmilk
+Android App for calculation of water and milk powder quantity